 Where To Teach English In Europe

-If you get the opportunity to teach English in Europe, you will be blessed with an incredible place to live and work.
+If you get the opportunity to teach English abroad in Europe, you will be blessed with an incredible place to live and work.
 Quite naturally, the job market for teachers trying to relocate here is extremely competitive.
 The reasons for the tight job market are simple.

-Since there are very few restrictions for crossing borders within the continent, getting a teaching assignment in any of the countries is a ticket to travel, learn and absorb all that Europe has to offer.
+Since there are very few restrictions for crossing borders within the continent, getting a teaching assignment in any of the best countries to teach English is a ticket to travel, learn and absorb all that Europe has to offer.
 After all, who would not want to spend a lazy Sunday lying on the green lawns gazing up at the towering Eiffel Tower?
 Or take advantage of a long weekend to hop across to Italy for a quick tour of the Colosseum?
 Can any of us resist the temptation of spending the school holidays soaking in the eclectic atmosphere in Amsterdam?

 Teach English In Europe:The Beginning